Why are colors so important?

 These suggestions are based on typical Western cultures.
 If you work in an international field, be sure to research the meaning of the colors you choose in the context of the culture in which you are doing business.
 For example, as mentioned above, white is a neutral color in the West, with meanings of purity and cleanliness.
 It is typically used in title page cover designs as a neutral design element.
 In Eastern cultures, however, white can be the symbol of death.
 This might not be much of an issue for the background of a text document, but it could have serious negative implications if white is the primary color of your product design.

-Proposal Kit gives you a wide variety of over 12,000 Title Page design and color choices based on many common contemporary business colors - colors that apply to various seasons, and colors that have many emotional meanings.
-Proposal Kit gives you 120 color schemes to pick from for each Title Page Pack design.
+Proposal Kit gives you a wide variety of tens of thousands of Title Page design and color choices based on many common contemporary business colors - colors that apply to various seasons, and colors that have many emotional meanings.
+Proposal Kit gives you over a hundred color schemes to pick from for each Title Page Pack design.

 This wide range of color schemes is applied to a wide variety of distinct designs.
 So not only can you pick an appropriate color scheme, you can also pick an appropriate design.
 We know that designs are also very personal and distinct to a business, and we offer plenty of choices.